gummywormz/SuperJava/README.txt

+Brotip: This is a joke project made for a Hackathon years ago.
+Nothing in here is serious at all.
+Ever.

 Project Name: SuperJava
 Primary Purpose: To build a 4 dimensional, neurally networked, sentient Java Program Secondary Purpose: To create a software package that allows for breathing underwater while beating up sharks and lighting them on fire